VOLUNTEER IN 2019 - SCHOOLS ASSISTANT, OUTDOORS ACTIVITIES INSTRUCTOR, & COMMUNITY PLACEMENTS

 There are some specialty school placements available as well.
 These are schools which cater for children who have learning disabilities, or physical disabilities such as those who are deaf or visually impaired and volunteers will be asked to providing additional support to individual students.
 We also have a nursery placement for pre-school age children.

 Outdoor Activity placements vary from big organisations with a large number of seasonal young staff, to small family-run operations.
 Volunteer tasks include leading group activities such as rock climbing, archery, ropes, abseiling, orienteering, assault courses, canoeing, overseeing team building games and undertaking some general cooking, gardening and cleaning duties.
+No qualifications are required for a camp placement.
+Full training will be provided

 Community placement volunteers work with local staff to help and support young homeless clients who seek respite in the centre.
 Placements vary in the level of challenge and responsibilities, but are extremely rewarding, as volunteers are able to make a significant difference to people’s lives.